BACKPACKING SOLO AT GREAT SAND DUNES NATIONAL PARK IN COLORADO

 Keep an eye out for two stunning 14ers on your way there.
 Blanca Peak 14,345 ft (4372m) and Ellingwood Point 14,048 ft (4282m).

 By air: Airports are serving Denver, Colorado Springs, Alamosa, Taos, and Albuquerque.

 Check the official site for more detailed directions.

-The entrance fee is $20 per vehicle, $15 for motorcycles, and only $10 if you enter on foot or by bicycle.
+The entrance fee is $25 per vehicle or $20 for motorcycles and riders.
 Passes are valid for 7 days.
 It’s open 24 hours a day and if you enter outside of normal business hours it’s free!

 Storms can come out of nowhere, bringing cold or wet conditions at any time of the year.
 Be prepared for a wide variety of weather during your visit.

 I arrived the night before I hiked in and spent the next morning preparing for the backpacking trip.
 Deciding what to bring, hydrating, and eating some high carb foods for energy.